At the end of the cold war a new bottled water brand named Aquafina rolled off a production line in Wichita, Kansas in 1994.

 And from these humble beginnings, the foundations were laid for Aquafina’s precipitous rise.

-Within just a few short years, Aquafina’s purification plants were springing up across the country to supply their clear elixir of refreshment from sea to shining sea.
+Within just a few short years, Aquafina’s purification plants are pumping out bottles from across the country.

-By the early 2000s, the brand had become a ubiquitous sight across the US landscape—from the sun-soaked sidewalks of Los Angeles to the bustling bodegas of the Big Apple.
+By the early 2000s, the brand had become a ubiquitous sight across the US.

 Not content just to quench American thirst, Aquafina set its sights overseas for global domination.